f9ld2/learning_php_mysql_javascript_with_jquery_css_html5/index.md

     <span>The World Wide Web is a constantly evolving network that has already traveled far</span>
     <span>beyond its conception in the early 1990s, when it was created to solve a specific prob‐</span>
     <span>lem.
 State-of-the-art experiments at CERN (the European Laboratory for Particle</span>
-    <span>Physics&mdash;now best known as the operator of the Large Hadron Collider) were pro‐</span>
+    <span>Physics now best known as the operator of the Large Hadron Collider) were pro‐</span>
-    <span>ducing incredible amounts of data&mdash;so much that the data was proving unwieldy to</span>
+    <span>ducing incredible amounts of data so much that the data was proving unwieldy to</span>
     <span>distribute to the participating scientists who were spread out across the world.</span><br/>
     <span>At this time, the Internet was already in place, with several hundred thousand com</span>
     <span>puters connected to it, so Tim Berners-Lee (a CERN fellow) devised a method of nav</span>